projectglow/glow/docs/source/etl/lift-over.rst

 - Adjust the SNP, and correct AF-like INFO fields and the relevant genotypes if the reference and alternate alleles have been swapped in the new genome build

-Pull a target assembly :ref:`reference file <reference-genomes>` down to every node in the Spark cluster in addition to a chain file before performing variant liftover.
+Pull a target assembly reference file down to every node in the Spark cluster in addition to a chain file before performing variant liftover.

-The ``lift_over_variants`` transformer operates on a DataFrame containing genetic variants and supports the following :ref:`options <transformer-options>`.
+The ``lift_over_variants`` transformer operates on a DataFrame containing genetic variants and supports the following
+options:

 .. list-table::
   :header-rows: 1